-Assets acquired and liabilities assumed in business combinations are accounted for using the acquisition method and recorded at their respective fair values.
+The Company accounts for assets acquired and liabilities assumed in business combinations using the acquisition method and records these at their respective fair values.
 Contingent consideration is recorded at fair value as an element of purchase price with subsequent adjustments recognized in income.

 Identifiable intangibles consist of intellectual property such as trademarks and trade names, customer relationships, patented and unpatented technology, in-process research and development, order backlog and capitalized software; these are amortized over their estimated useful lives.
 Such intangibles are subsequently subject to evaluation for potential impairment if events or circumstances indicate the carrying amount may not be recoverable.
-See the "Goodwill and other intangible assets" section above.
+See "Goodwill and other intangible assets" above.
 Acquisition-related costs are recognized separately from the acquisition and expensed as incurred.
-Restructuring costs are generally expensed in periods subsequent to the acquisition date.
 Upon gaining control of an entity in which an equity method or cost basis investment was held by the Company, the carrying value of that investment is adjusted to fair value with the related gain or loss recorded in income.